w3c/process/README.md

 To set up long-lived topic branches which get built server side and published to github.io, follow these steps:

-1. **On the master branch** edit deploy.sh to add the name of your topic branch to the `TOPIC_BRANCHES` array.
+1. **On the main branch** edit deploy.sh to add the name of your topic branch to the `TOPIC_BRANCHES` array.
 Example:

     ```bash
     TOPIC_BRANCHES=("topic1" "topic2" "topic3")
     ```

 2. (Optional Step) Edit the README.md file to add a "Build Status" line for your topic branch.
-   See the existing "Build Status" for the master branch as a model.
+   See the existing "Build Status" for the main branch as a model.
 3. Commit the change(s) above, and push to github.com/w3c/w3process (not your personal fork).
 Example:

     ```bash
     git add deploy.sh README.md
     git commit -m "Register topic branch for topic3"
-    git push upstream master
+    git push upstream main
     ```

-4. Create a new branch from the master branch (after the previous commit), using the same name as the one you used in the `TOPIC_BRANCHES` array, and push it to github.com/w3process (not your personal fork).
+4. Create a new branch from the main branch (after the previous commit), using the same name as the one you used in the `TOPIC_BRANCHES` array, and push it to github.com/w3process (not your personal fork).
 Example:

     ```bash
     git checkout -b topic3